Theblackswitch-s-Commissions/.github/commission-rules.md

 # 📃 Commission rules
-Some simple basic rules so we're both on the same page about the project development.
+Some basic rules so we're both on the same page about the project development.

 1. I'll code your datapack / resourcepack idea for a low price calculating €1 an hour with a minimum of €10.